kabisa/theguild.nl/draft/real-world-phoenix-lets-deploy-using-kubernetes.md

 the root of our project.

 This is the content needed to initialize, build, push and deploy using the CI pipeline.
-We start of creating a few variables we'll need and then define the stages.
-I have added some comments in the yaml file below that should explain the steps in detail
+We start off creating a few variables we'll need and then define the stages.
+I have added some comments in the yaml file below that should explain the steps in detail.

+Note the use of [Kaniko](https://github.com/GoogleContainerTools/kaniko) to build the container and push it to our registry.
+Kaniko doesn't depend on a Docker daemon and executes each command within a Dockerfile completely in userspace.
+This enables building container images in environments that can't easily or securely run a Docker daemon, such as a our Kubernetes cluster.
+Very nice!

 ```yaml
 variables: